cs480x-22c/a4-LinkedViews/README.md

 ### Technical achievements
 - Ported the class used to construct Minecraft's biome source to JavaScript.
+- Each data element has a tooltip and a click event.

 ### Design achievements
 - The user can toggle between 2 color palettes: my personal custom one (referred to as "jj" in this project), and the one used in the seed mapping programs Amidst and Chunkbase.
 (The color change button is at the far bottom left)